Perifo L-shaped ceiling base kit (2 pendants, 1 light bar) | Philips Hue

 Perifo L-shaped ceiling base kit (2 pendants, 1 light bar)

-This ceiling track lighting kit in white includes two pendant lights, one linear light bar, three 59.1 inch rails, a PSU that sits at the end of one rail, and connectors to create an L shape that turns to the left.
+This ceiling track lighting kit in black includes two pendant lights, one linear light bar, three 59.1 inch rails, a PSU that sits in between two rails, and connectors to create an L shape that turns to the right.

 - Buy now and pay later with Klarna